US airstrikes target Iran-backed militias in Syria, Iraq

 The Pentagon said the facilities were used by Iran-backed militia factions, including Kata’ib Hezbollah and Kata’ib Sayyid al-Shuhada.

-The Syrian Observatory for Human Rights, a Britain-based group that closely monitors the Syrian conflict through activists on the ground, reported that at least five Iraqi militiamen were killed in the airstrikes.
+The Syrian Observatory for Human Rights, a Britain-based group that closely monitors the Syrian conflict through activists on the ground, reported that at least seven Iraqi militiamen were killed in the airstrikes.

-The Iran-backed Iraqi factions vowed revenge for the attack and would continue to target U.S. forces, in a joint statement.
+The Iran-backed Iraqi factions vowed revenge for the attack and said in a joint statement they would continue to target U.S. forces.

 “We… will avenge the blood of our righteous martyrs against the perpetrators of this heinous crime and with God’s help we will make the enemy taste the bitterness of revenge,” the statement said.